troystribling/BlueCap/README.md

 }
 ```

-Here the [characteristicsDiscoveredFuture](#central_characteristicdiscovery) previously defined is flatmapped to func write<T:RawDeserializable>(value:T, timeout:Double) -> Future<Characteristic> to ensure that characteristic has been discovered before writing.
+Here the [characteristicsDiscoveredFuture](#central_characteristicdiscovery) previously defined is flatmapped to *write&lt;T:RawDeserializable&gt;(value:T, timeout:Double) -> Future&lt;Characteristic&gt;* to ensure that characteristic has been discovered before writing.
 An error is returned if the characteristic is not found.

 ### <a name="central_characteristic_read">Characteristic Read</a>

-After a peripherals characteristics are discovered reading characteristic values is possible.
-Several BlueCap Characteristic methods are available,
+After a Peripherals Characteristics are discovered reading Characteristic values is possible.
+Many BlueCap Characteristic methods are available,

 ```swift
 // Read a characteristic from a peripheral service